Our PE Curriculum

 Health and Safety

 We recognise that participation in PE and Physical Activities contains an element of risk.
 Staff are responsible for ensuring that they are familiar with safe practice to reduce the element of risk to the absolute minimum within their control.
 Staff know about the safe practices involved in moving and using apparatus.
-Pupils wear appropriate clothing, remove jewellery and tie back long hair.
+Pupils wear appropriate clothing, remove jewellery (this includes earrings which must be removed not taped) and tie back long hair.
 Pupils may be asked to remove shoes when participating in indoor activities such as gymnastics, dance and yoga.

 Pupils are taught to consider their own safety and that of others at all times.
 This is also supported within our PSHE and Science curriculums, with children learning about keeping themselves healthy, safe and learning about basic first.

 Our intended impact for our children is that they leave Chambersbury with the skills and mind-set to be successful in their sporting challenges and maintain active lifestyles at secondary school and beyond.
 Children can reflect on their own health and well-being, making educated, healthy choices for themselves as they grow.